 Feminine swimwear is one of the most important packing items for the ladies when a family is going on a vacation near the water.
 It will be up to your family to determine what is modest for you.
 But, since we found some things that we love, we are going to share them with you.
 Maybe they’ll even give you some ideas!

 Last September, our family traveled out to Maryland and Pennsylvania for the HSLDA National Conference and a visit with my brother.
 We enjoyed spending time on the Chesapeake Bay at his cottage.
 Activities included tubing, jet skiing, and cruising the Chesapeake surrounds in sturdy and stalwart Bumps.

-Like Shannon, you can pair your swim top with board shorts, capris, or even some lovely swim skirt/short combos from Undercover Waterwear (see review below).
+Like Shannon, you can pair your swim top with board shorts or capris.
 My daughter chose to make her own skirt with fitted shorts underneath because she wanted the skirt in navy with a ruffle.
 Maybe she’ll post a tutorial on that later.